ashwindcruz/style-transfer/README.md

 Additionally, I utilise a pretrained VGG19 model checkpoint.
 You can download the compressed folder from [here](http://download.tensorflow.org/models/vgg_19_2016_08_28.tar.gz).
 Place the vgg_19.ckpt file in this folder or if you wish to place it elsewhere, ensure that the relevant paths are changed in the code.

 ### Installing
-You may install these modules yourself or use the [requirements.txt](requirements.txt) file like so:
+You may install these packages yourself or use the [requirements.txt](requirements.txt) file like so:
 ```
 pip install -r requirements.txt
 ```